ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

   If you need the old behavior, quote the value to pass it around as a string.
 * Empty variables and variables set to null in yaml are no longer converted to empty strings.
 They will retain the value of `None`.
   You can override the `null_representation` setting to an empty string in your config file by setting the :envvar:`ANSIBLE_NULL_REPRESENTATION` environment variable.
-* Extras callbacks must be whitelisted in ansible.cfg.
-Copying is no longer necessary but whitelisting in ansible.cfg must be completed.
+* Extras callbacks must be enabled in ansible.cfg.
+Copying is no longer necessary but you must enable them in ansible.cfg.
 * dnf module has been rewritten.
 Some minor changes in behavior may be observed.
 * win_updates has been rewritten and works as expected now.
 * from 2.0.1 onwards, the implicit setup task from gather_facts now correctly inherits everything from play, but this might cause issues for those setting